huybuivuanh/farm_manager/README.md

 ## Market advantage
 The program allows for the Management of bins and grain storage.
 According to our client, this feature is highly desired and existing applications on the market lack this feature.
+The history feature within the app is also of great utility to allow for deeper understanding of soil, farming practices, and harvest yield relations.

 ## Tech Stack